-After a decade of perfecting the effectiveness of online instruction, new data proves that classes taught by a teacher trained in virtual schooling by Proximity Learning Inc. (PLI), an ESS and online education service company, are more effective than those taught in-person in a traditional brick-and-mortar school.
+After a decade of perfecting the effectiveness of online instruction, new national data proves that classes taught by a teacher trained in virtual schooling by Proximity Learning Inc. (PLI), an ESS and online education service company, are more effective than those taught in-person in a traditional brick-and-mortar school.

 Can online classes properly prepare students for college?